Stuck at Home? Tour 12 Famous Museums From Your Couch for Free

-The J. Paul Getty (a petroleum industrialist) Museum in Los Angeles is home to a huge collection of paintings, drawings, sculptures, manuscripts, and photographs.
+The J. Paul Getty Museum (a petroleum industrialist), located in Los Angeles, is home to a huge collection of paintings, drawings, sculptures, manuscripts, and photographs.
 Additionally, there are European artworks dated back to the 8th Century.
 In all, exhibits span 6,000 years of art.
 It’s an experience you don’t want to miss, and you can check this off your virtual bucket list with a few simple taps on your device.

 Blame it on Rio